Passive Checks are designed to allow in-bound data from your applications or from or other Monitoring tools.

 Once you have configured the relevant options within the 'Details' tab, you can click on the 'Passive Checks': tab:

-This window contains just two options:
+This window contains just one option:

-- Cascaded From: Designates an active check that is responsible for submitting passive results into your new passive Service Check.
+Designates an active check that is responsible for submitting passive results into your new passive Service Check.
 This ensures that when a recheck is performed, the correct active check runs for your passive check.

 - For example, the Interface, Errors and Discards Service Checks will be defined as passive checks, where the results will be provided by the Interface Polling Service Check which runs the check_snmp_interfaces_cascade plugin.